PlainsightAI/openfilter/docs/rest-filter.md

 # REST Filter

-The REST filter is an input filter for OpenFilter that provides HTTP REST API endpoints to receive data and images from external sources.
-It exposes FastAPI endpoints that can accept JSON payloads, multipart form data, and file uploads, then forwards the received data through the OpenFilter pipeline as Frame objects.
+The REST filter is an input filter for OpenFilter that provides HTTP REST API endpoints to receive data from external sources.
+It exposes FastAPI endpoints that can accept JSON payloads and binary data, then forwards the received data through the OpenFilter pipeline as Frame objects.

 ## Overview

 The REST filter is designed to handle HTTP-based data ingestion scenarios where you need to:
 - Accept data from web applications and external systems
-- Handle file uploads and multipart form data
 - Provide RESTful API endpoints for data ingestion
 - Support various HTTP methods (GET, POST, PUT, PATCH, DELETE)
 - Load local files from a specified resource path